 Santa Monica – Talayot

-Santa Monica has its own Talayot and the archeology people have now erected a sign about it with more information.
+Santa Monica has its own Talayot and the archeology people have now erected a second new sign about it with more information.
 There is a small tunnel on the side of the talayot that can be crawled through by a small person to reach the top.
 Talayots were built between 850 and 350BC and the Talayotic culture disappeared at the beginning of Roman occupation.
 However this period is one of the best known amongst ancient Menorcans as it is unique to Menorca and Mallorca.
 Once Rome discovered Menorca, the natives were employed as slingers having built up excellent skills using this weapon to hunt and other uses although they had always been a peaceful people.
 Like a similar site situated in Mahon, the talayot at Santa Monica shows plenty of evidence of food production, with various plants including, fennel, wheat and grain gowing nearby.
 There is plenty of evidence of activity, with markings on the edges of pottery suggesting manufacture, piles of empty snail shells, made fragile with age, carbonised wood and small enclosed areas, which may have been used for production.

 Monte Toro – Es Mercadal